TravisFennel/Wheel_Runner/README.md

 4. Copy the Wheel_Tracker files into the Linux home directory<br>
 5. Change the web address in 'chiprunner.py' to match your IP address on line 22.<br><br>

-6. Shut down your raspberry PI, and attach the leads of the door sensor to GPIO Pins x and x.<br><br>
+6. Shut down your raspberry PI, and attach the leads of the door sensor to GPIO Pins 3 and 4.<br><br>

 7. Run chiprunner.sh, and optionally add it as a daily cron job<br>
 8. Test that it works by manually spinning the wheel, and refreshing the page to make sure the values are updated.<br>